open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 ## Benchmarking

-The benchmarks are supposed to test end-to-end scenarios and avoid I/O that could affect the stability of the results,
+The benchmarks are supposed to test end-to-end scenarios and avoid I/O that could affect the stability of the results.

 The benchmark results can be found in [the prototype](https://github.com/open-telemetry/opentelemetry-go/pull/4955).